Ask A Doctor: Yeast

 You’ve got questions, we’ve got answers.
 In this edition of Ask A Doctor, Dr. Laura Purdy, M.D. is answering your frequently asked questions about Yeast Infection Treatment.

-In the United States, vaginal yeast infections are the second most common type of vaginal infection after bacterial vaginosis, accounting for about 1.4 million doctor visits a year!
+In the United States, vaginal yeast infections are the second most common type of vaginal infection after bacterial vaginosis, accounting for about 1.4 million provider visits a year!
 If you’re experiencing telltale symptoms—vaginal itching, pain during sex or urination, or unusual vaginal discharge—you definitely aren’t alone.
-At Wisp, our doctors answer questions about yeast infection treatment every day, so we’ve collected a few of your most asked questions all in one place!
+At Wisp, our medical providers answer questions about yeast infection treatment every day, so we’ve collected a few of your most asked questions all in one place!

 Get Yeast Infection Medication Online